This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MyCarandoMeal #CollectiveBias

 - This recipe serves eight but can easily be cut in half for smaller groups or even doubled for a large family feast.
 With either option, it will be necessary to adjust the size of your baking dish and skillet, accordingly.

-I hope this baked spaghetti & meatballs becomes part of your family’s dinner routine.
+I hope this baked spaghetti & meatballs becomes part of your family's dinner routine.
 Let me know if you have any questions about this recipe in the comments section below.
-You’ll also love this delicious shrimp & tomato pasta and my weeknight carbonara recipe–both are ready in under 30 minutes.
+You'll also love this delicious shrimp & tomato pasta--ready in under 30 minutes.
 Thanks for reading!

 P.S.
 Sharing is caring.
 Pin this recipe for your friends on Pinterest!

 - 16 Carando Mozzarella Rustica Meatballs (2 eight-count packages)